maxxiimo/the-front-end-manifesto/information-architecting.md

 What We've Done
 ---------------

-In this chapter we began with a discussion on storytelling and how important it is to information architecting and design.
+In this chapter we began with a discussion on storytelling and how important it is to information architecting and visual design.
 We then described how storytelling in information architecting is similar to a traditional mosaic in that it is comprised of bits of information that together tell a story.

-Understanding our storyline we began a process of converting our thoughts into a wireframe through the use of two techniques:
+Understanding our storyline, we began a process of converting our thoughts into a wireframe through the use of two techniques:

 1. Index Card Exercise
 2. Prototyping on Paper